jennisung/reading-notes/codefellows201:reading-notes/class-6.md

 ## Code 201 - Foundations of Software Development: Readings: Problem Domain, Objects, and the DOM

+## Overview of reading notes:

+These readings are important as it delves into objects and DOM.
+Objects is important to understand as it helps you to organize data and functions.
+DOM is important as it allows javascript to interact with webpages.

 ### How would you describe an object to a non-technical friend you grew up with?

 In javascript, a object is sort of like a container that stores related information and functionality together.
 For example, in javascript a object may be a container for various variables or functions.